PanosAntoniadis/personalized_asr/README.md

 ##### Without clustering

-Specify the language and acoustic model you want to use (adapted or general) and run the following:
+For the general language model adaptation, specify the language and acoustic model you want to use (adapted or general) and run the following:

 ```
 $ python speech_decoding/speech_decoding.py --help